Telecommunications policy of the United States: Broadband deployment policy objectives

-Wire line and wireless telecommunication policy
+Wire line and wireless telecommunications policy

 Currently, the policy being set forth by the FCC has two different levels of regulation.
 One for fixed line, wire line communications and the other for wireless communications.
 Their current tenets strictly regulate network neutrality on wire line networks.
 However the commission is placing as many mandates on wireless communications.
 This means that wireless telecommunications providers are not permitted to block any website, but they may block applications and services unless they are direct competitors to the provider's content or services.
 This difference between the two technologies creates a major loophole in telecommunications policy, as most providers have already begun the shift from wired to wireless network infrastructures.